 Take a good look at your Canon EOS 90D sensor with the Dust Analysis tool.
-Quantify the dust spots - see how many there are and how much of an impact they will really have on your sensor before you decide to embark on a risky and potentially costly clean.
+Quantify the dust spots - see how many there are and how much of an impact they will really have on your sensor before you decide to embark on a costly and potentially risky clean.

 The Snapshots feature is unavailable for this camera